JeffDeCola/my-cheat-sheets/infrastructure-as-a-service/cloud-services-compute/google-compute-engine-cheat-sheet/README.md

 ## SSH INTO YOUR INSTANCE

-You can ssh onto your instance,
+You can ssh onto your instance.

 Become root,